Robert Kyncl

 Robert Kyncl (born October 1970) is an American business executive.
 He became the CEO of Warner Music Group on January 1, 2023.
 He was previously the Chief Business Officer at YouTube where he oversaw all business functions, partnerships and operations.
 Before YouTube, Kyncl was Vice President of Content Acquisitions at Netflix, where he spearheaded the company's content acquisition for streaming TV shows and movies over the Internet.
 Mr and Mrs Kyncl reside with their two daughters in Los Angeles and founded Kyncl Family Foundation focused on supporting educational needs of underrepresented communities.

 Early life and education

-Kyncl was born in October 1970 in Czechoslovakia and received a Bachelor of Arts from the State University of New York at New Paltz and an MBA from Pepperdine University in Malibu, California.
+Kyncl was born in October 1970 in Liberec, Czechoslovakia, and received a Bachelor of Arts from the State University of New York at New Paltz and an MBA from Pepperdine University in Malibu, California.

 Career

-Kyncl previously worked at Netflix and HBO.
+Kyncl entered the entertainment industry with an entry-level position at the Los Angeles talent agency J. Michael Bloom.
+He later worked at HBO in New York City, then returned to California to join ALFY, a dot-com children's media startup company.
+In 2003, he joined Netflix, where he was involved in acquiring film content for the company's DVD-by-mail service.

 In September 2022, Kyncl was named CEO of Warner Music Group Inc. starting January 1, 2023.
-Kyncyl and previous CEO Steve Cooper served as co-CEO for the month of January 2023.
+Kyncyl and previous CEO Stephen Cooper served as co-CEO for the month of January 2023.